bagbag/tstdl/base/source/message-bus/README.md

 ### Providers and Implementations

-The module provides two concrete implementations of the `MessageBus`, each with a corresponding provider for DI.
+The module provides two concrete implementations of `MessageBus`, each with a corresponding provider for dependency injection.

 - **`LocalMessageBusProvider` & `LocalMessageBus`**
-  - **Use Case**: Communication within a single JavaScript execution context (e.g., within one browser tab).
+  - **Use Case**: Communication within a single JavaScript execution context (e.g., a single browser tab or Node.js application).
   - **Mechanism**: Uses a shared in-memory RxJS `Subject` for each channel.
 This is highly efficient for in-process messaging.

 - **`BroadcastChannelMessageBusProvider` & `BroadcastChannelMessageBus`**
   - **Use Case**: Communication between different browsing contexts of the same origin (e.g., synchronizing state across multiple open tabs).
-  - **Mechanism**: Wraps the standard Web `BroadcastChannel` API.
+  - **Mechanism**: Wraps the standard web `BroadcastChannel` API.

-The `MessageBusProvider` is a factory responsible for creating and managing bus instances for each channel, ensuring that all requests for the same channel share the appropriate underlying resource (like a `Subject` or a `BroadcastChannel` instance).
+The `MessageBusProvider` is a factory responsible for creating and managing bus instances for each channel, ensuring that all requests for the same channel share the appropriate underlying resource.

 ### Message Observables

 Each `MessageBus` instance exposes two distinct RxJS observables:

 - `messages$: Observable<T>`: Emits messages published by **other** instances on the same channel.
-This is useful for reacting to external events, for example, a message from another browser tab.
+This is useful for reacting to external events, for example, a state change triggered in another browser tab.
 - `allMessages$: Observable<T>`: Emits **all** messages on the channel, including those published by the current instance itself.
-This is useful when you want to react to a message regardless of its origin.
+This is useful when you want to react to a message regardless of its origin, such as for logging or state updates.

 ## Usage

 ### 1. Configuration

-Before injecting a `MessageBus`, you need to register its provider in your application's DI container.
-Choose the provider that fits your needs.
+Before injecting a `MessageBus`, register its provider in your application's DI container.
+Choose the provider that fits your application's needs.

-**For in-process communication:**
+**For in-process communication (most common for backend or single-page apps):**

 ```typescript
 import { configureLocalMessageBus } from '@tstdl/base/message-bus';